How To Be The Perfect Safety Professional (5 Easy Steps)

 So back to those 5 not-so-easy steps—what can you offer the community?
 What’s something you can share that helped you be a more effective safety professional?

 Please comment, share a link, a document, an idea, a calculation, a resource, or a vendor; anything that might help another safety professional send their people home whole and healthy.

 If enough of us embrace the importance of teaching others and increase knowledge-sharing opportunities, we’ll have that magic wand crafted in no time.

-Here at Vivid, we don’t have all the solutions (yet).
+Here at HSI, we don’t have all the solutions (yet).
 Like the rest of us, we’re working on it.
 Every month, a focus group of 13 safety professionals from all over the United States come together to brainstorm and test solutions that make life a little easier for safety professionals.

 Meanwhile, I’ll share a few resources we have to get us building this magic wand!
 And if you don’t have a resource or suggestion, that’s okay.
 Please comment on what you WISH you had.
 Maybe someone will share the solution you are seeking, or, maybe we’ll build it for you.